ptomato/talks/las2021/README.md

 # Distributing your app to users

 <!--
   Now that the app is finished, you have to actually get users.
 This is one place where the desktop really has the potential to outshine the web, because with a desktop app, once your user has downloaded it, they don't need to keep using your bandwidth and computing resources to run it, so you don't need to run a server that has to scale quite so hard, or pay someone else to do it.
+You can concentrate on answering bug reports like this cat is doing.
 -->

 ---